Motion (parliamentary procedure): Proposing motions

 A motion is proposed by a member of the body, for the consideration of the body as a whole.
 Generally, the person making the motion, known as the mover, must first be recognized by the chairman as being entitled to speak; this is known as obtaining the floor.

 Once the mover has obtained the floor, the mover states the motion, normally prefixed with the phrase "I move."
 For instance, at a meeting, a member may say, "I move that the group donate $5 to Wikipedia."

-Instead of being given verbally, a motion may be made in writing, called a resolution.
-If the motion was in writing, the mover would say "I move the resolution at the desk" or "I move the following resolution" and would then read it.
+Instead of being given verbally, a motion may be made in writing, in which case it is called a proposed or draft resolution.
+If the motion is in writing, the mover says "I move the resolution at the desk" or "I move the following resolution" and then reads it.

 Generally, once the motion has been proposed, consideration by the assembly occurs only if another member of the body immediately seconds the motion.

 Once the chair states the motion, it becomes the property of the assembly and the mover cannot modify it or withdraw it without the assembly's consent.

 Previous notice

 Previous notice is an announcement that a motion will be introduced at a future meeting of a deliberative assembly.
 Previous notice can be given in one of two ways.
 A member either announces it at a meeting of the assembly, in which case the secretary is to record it in the minutes, or notifies the secretary outside of the meeting.
-In either case, the secretary is to include notice of the motion in the call of the next meeting.
+In either case, the secretary is to include in the call of the next meeting the motion's text, often accompanied by the name of the person who intends to move it.
 Certain motions – specifically, the motions to adopt or amend special rules of order, rescind, repeal or annul or amend something previously adopted, amend standing rules in a convention, discharge a committee, and postpone an event or action previously scheduled – are more difficult to pass if previous notice has not been given.
 Often, a majority of the entire membership or a two-thirds vote is required if previous notice has not been given.
 This rule is intended to protect the rights of absent members.
+Sometimes, when moving a motion of which notice has been given, a member, instead of reading aloud the entire text, will simply say "I move the motion which stands in my name".